scala/scala3/docs/docs/reference/metaprogramming/staging.md

 ```

 Note that if we need to run the main (in an object called `Test`) after
-compilation we need make available the compiler to the runtime:
+compilation we need to make available the compilation to the runtime:

 ```shell
 dotc -with-compiler -d out Test.scala